 The control variable of the algorithm is the clearness of the acquired image.
 Various indexes of clearness have been studied to implement the algorithm.
 Among these, two indexes have been selected, based on the absolute and on the squared values of the image derivatives respectively .

-The black curve is the image clearness within the focal length range.
+The black curve in figure 2 is the image clearness within the focal length range.
 The blue and the green areas represent the range in which the algorithm performs a coarse search and a fine search respectively.
 The red dots correspond to the values of clearness at different focal lengths, at each iteration of the algorithm.
 As a first step, a coarse search of the best focus position is carried out by varying the focal length from point (1) to subsequent points, until the green region is reached: in the figure, this process is performed in two steps, from point (1) to point (3).
 Then, the fine search is carried out: here, small increments of the focal length are considered, and the corresponding values of clearness are computed.
 A suitable threshold based algorithm is used to evaluate both the sign and the entity of the corresponding variations, and to choose the correct convergence direction.
 In the figure, this process is schematically represented by the path from point (3) to point (5), which corresponds to the best focus position.

 The algorithm shows good performances in terms of speed of execution and accuracy and exhibits good results in real macro applications such as fingerprints, retinal and melanomas analysis.
 The algorithm has a good focus stability also with hand-held systems.